7xrobin/ghg-density/README.md

 ## Data

-This open-source API is being used to fetch the GHG type data: https://api.v2.emissions-api.org/ui/
+This open-source API is being used to fetch the GHG emission data: https://api.v2.emissions-api.org/ui/

 ## Styles